|

 plans that will cover health care expenses incurred overseas including

 emergency services such as medical evacuations.
+When making

 a decision regarding health insurance, Americans should consider that